saidsabri010/AFP-Team1-2021/Documents/System_Design.md

 ## Design
 Page planning:

-Front presentation: home page, detail page,search, register, login, logout
+Front presentation: home page, detail page,search, register, login, logout. home page would contain some decription,detail page would describe something in detail,register page will help user register in the wesite ,login page will help user login into this page,and we will use a random database to finish this program

 ## Architectural plan
 The application's design is created via HTML and CSS.
 The HTML contains wrapper classes and classes have boxes